Why Study Here

 Most seniors have a clear picture of where they'll be because they've already landed a job.

-In fact, there is a national shortfall of personnel who are trained to handle the increasing number of cybersecurity issues and intrusions.
+In fact, there is a national shortage of personnel who are trained to handle the increasing number of cybersecurity issues and intrusions.

 One group estimates that the global cybersecurity workforce shortage has been projected to reach upwards of 1.8 million unfilled positions by 2022.
 Other reports put that number above 3 million.